 Therefore, once multiple community proposals have completed step 1 above, the ICG will conduct an assessment to determine:

-Compatibility and interoperability: Do the proposals work together in a single unified proposal?
-Do they suggest any arrangements that are not compatible with each other?
-Is the handling of all overlaps between the functions resolved in a workable manner?
+Compatibility and interoperability: Do the proposals work together in a single proposal?
+Do they suggest any arrangements that need to be compatible with each other but are not?
+Is the handling of any conflicting overlaps between the functions resolved in a workable manner?

 Accountability: Do the proposals together include appropriate and properly supported independent accountability mechanisms for running the IANA function?
 Are there any gaps in overall accountability under the single proposal?

-Consideration of how the proposal documented the stress tests or scenario analysis that they were subjected to and whether those results when considered in combination create any possible concerns.
+Workability: Do the results of any tests or evaluations of workability that were included in the component proposals conflict with each other or raise possible concerns when considered in combination?.

 If the proposals pass these checks, the ICG will publicly document the fact that the proposals are ready to move on to step 3.
 If not, the ICG will convey the outstanding issues back to the operational communities as necessary and suggest a timeline for the communities to respond.